Immerse in your deepest reality

-Locus is an artwork in progress, immersive digital meditative experiences that you create and explore by embodied interaction.
+Locus is a digital artwork in development – immersive meditative experiences that you explore and create by embodied interaction.

-Support our team to bring the project to life and own part of the artwork; an installation, free online exhibit, and collectible editions.
+Support our team bringing the project to life to become part of the artwork – an installation, free online exhibit, and collectible editions.

-Explore, reflect, and discover your own insights by direct participatory experience to co-create this artwork.
+Explore and reflect on your own insights in a direct participatory experience to co-create this artwork.

 Locus is an artwork in progress

-Designed to engage audiences in embodied experiences of meditation, it’s being developed for exhibition as a physical installation, a free online experience, and an NFT series of editions.
+Designed to engage audiences in embodied experiences of meditation, it’s being developed for exhibition – as an installation, a free online experience, and a series of unique edition NFTs.

 Concept and aesthetic

-Millions of fluid particles pass through a translucent human bust – their colours match the anatomy they flow within (skin, bone, tissue), tracing ephemeral hints of forms and colours layered within the volume’s depths.
+Fluid particles flow through a translucent human bust – their colours match the anatomy they flow within (skin, bone, tissue), tracing ephemeral hints of forms and colours layered within the volume’s depths.

 Reflecting on this fluid motion elicits a meditation on our own subjective sensations (bodily, cognitive, emotional) – each organic, dynamic, interconnected, emergent phenomena.